oalansari82/VS-Code-Snippets/README.md

-This document and a live document which will be updated regularly.
+This document is a live document which will be updated regularly.

 # Genesis Snippets